VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 This evaluation step is done based on the ChatBox Time Span setting in the settings screen.
 VRChat's default is every 1.5 seconds.

 ### Testing
 Run the modules and the ChatBox system will start.
-In the ChatBox tab on the run page you can see a preview of the ChatBox.
+In the ChatBox tab on the run view you can see a preview of the ChatBox.
 The preview won't respect some of the options due to technical limitations, and some of the Unicode icon sizes will be incorrect if many are used at once, but it's a good starting point if you don't want to have VRChat open.
 The preview is also able to be popped out into its own window so you can see it while making changes to the timeline.

 The timeline's chosen clip will have a yellow border, and inside that clip the chosen state/event will also have a yellow border.
 This is to help with debugging which clips and which states/events are being chosen.